 Children can also experience severe headaches that may indicate a medical emergency.

 Symptoms of meningitis in babies and newborns include headaches, inactivity, irritability, difficulty feeding, or vomiting.

-Though usually harmless, a headache might indicate an emergency situation.
+Although usually harmless, a headache might indicate an emergency situation.

-If a person is unsure whether or not their headache is a symptom of a serious or life threatening condition, they should seek emergency medical attention.
+If a person is unsure whether or not their headache is a symptom of a serious or life-threatening condition, they should seek emergency medical attention.